 Enhanced DBS Check

 Similar to the standard DBS check, this must be requested by the employer on the applicant’s behalf.
 Also, the role must also be listed in the ROA.
 All the information from a conventional DBS check is included in an enhanced DBS check, for example spent or unspent convictions, cautions, warnings or reprimands an applicant may have - as well as any other relevant details held by the applicant's local police force.
-A potential or current employee's status on the Children's Barred List or Adult First list can also be checked by an employer with an enhanced check.
-This means that a potential employee is not prohibited from working with vulnerable populations, but it can only be required if the applicant or employee will be engaged in a regulated activity.
-The majority of positions in education and healthcare require the enhanced DBS check.

 Depending on the daily responsibilities of the candidate’s role, an employer must decide which sort of DBS check you need.
 A trusted partner such as Veremark, can provide best practice and guidance on the level of check or package required.
 If the employer wishes to assess the candidate's character or if the candidate is self-employed, a basic DBS check may be required.
 However, in fields where security and legal matters are required, standard DBS checks are frequently requested.
-Then, when it comes to enhanced DBS checks, they are common in positions working with vulnerable people such as children or the elderly.
+Then, when it comes to enhanced and enhanced with barred list DBS checks, they are common in positions working with vulnerable people such as children or the elderly.

 Another key distinction between basic and standard DBS checks is that there is no restriction on who can seek a basic DBS check.
 An individual requesting their own criminal history check may seek a basic DBS check.
 To request a standard DBS check, a candidate must, however, be eligible legally and fulfill the DBS requirements as we mentioned before.
-Standard DBS checks must be requested on the applicants' behalf by a company or organization.
+Standard DBS checks on the other hand must be requested on the applicants' behalf by a company or organization.

 The standard DBS check does not reveal any further police information, nor does it verify the person's name against the ISA Children or Adults' Banned Lists which is in contrast to the depth an enhanced DBS check can go.
-Typically because of this a basic DBS check is quicker than an enhanced DBS check.
+Typically, because of this, a basic DBS check is quicker than an enhanced DBS check.

 Is a DBS Check Required Before Obtaining a Personal License?

 Looking into the process of obtaining a personal license?
 A personal license is required if you own or wish to manage a bar, pub, or club where alcohol is served.
 These permits are intended for those responsible for facilities providing alcohol to customers in a professional manner.
 If you are planning a one-time event where alcohol will be sold, you might also need to apply for a personal license.
 However, you must go through an application process before receiving your personal license.
-You will be required to acquire a Basic DBS Check, a criminal history check conducted by the Disclosure and Barring Service, as part of this process (DBS).
+You will be required to acquire a Basic DBS Check, a criminal history check conducted by the Disclosure and Barring Service, as part of this process.

 When you consider the rise of the remote workers and the impact of the pandemic on the changes to the workforce, an increasing number of organizations are hiring abroad - therefore the check procedure may be different from how it is for applicants who reside in the UK.
 DBS is unable to provide access to criminal records overseas, and cannot provide an overview of an applicant’s criminal record if they have lived outside of the UK.
 In this case, while the DBS may not provide international criminal records, there are many options available for employers - the UK government has provided guidance on the application process for criminal records checks overseas.
 It’s important to note, you should still run a DBS check on anyone you plan to hire who formerly resided in the UK but is now living abroad.